DannyXjsu/acpower-sound/README.md

+# Depracated
+This program has evolved into [Battery Watcher](https://github.com/DannyXjsu/battery-watcher).

+It works similarly like this program, but it does not play sounds, it allows to run scripts instead.
+Giving more freedom to do whatever you want depending on state changes.

 # ACPower Sound
 This program will read ACPI status file of AC power supply to see if a change in state (whether the AC was plugged or unplugged) happened and play a sound accordingly, all in a single source file.